swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 shell.
 There are many different terminal programs that vary across operating systems.

 There are many reasons to learn about the shell.
-In my opinion, the most important reasons are that:
+In our opinion, the most important reasons are that:

-1. It is very common to encounter the shell and command-line-interfaces in scientific computing, so you will probably have to learn it eventually
+1. It is very common to encounter the shell and command-line-interfaces in scientific computing, so you will probably have to learn it eventually.

 2. The shell is a really powerful way of interacting with your computer.
 GUIs and the shell are complementary - by knowing both